leny/atom-tree-ignore/README.md

 ## Feature

-Sometimes, you want to hide some files & folders form the tree view.
+Sometimes, you want to hide some files & folders from the tree view.
 With Atom, you can make it globally, or for each project, *via* the `gitignore` file.
 But... if you don't want to hide file globally, or ignore them in your repo ?

 Use an `.atomignore` file in your projects !